hyperverseglobalconsulting/mongodb_eks/README.md

                               authSource='admin')
     db = mongo_client[<dbname>]

+- **Via DB Client such as `Studio 3T`**

+MongoDB password is additional saved in AWS secretmanager and can be retrieved using the following AWS CLI command:

+    aws secretsmanager get-secret-value --secret-id MongoDBPassword --region <region> | jq -r .SecretString

+The script for applyting terraform script also does port-forwarding to allow connection to localhost.
+You can use the following URL to connect to the MongoDB server:

+    mongodb://<credentials>@localhost:27017/?directConnection=true&serverSelectionTimeoutMS=2000&authSource=admin&appName=mongosh+1.10.5

+### 3. Destroy infrastructure
+Destroy the AWS resources:
+`./destroy_infrastructure.sh`

   ## Conclusion

 This automated setup aids in deploying a MongoDB instance on an AWS EKS cluster efficiently.
 The integration of Terraform and Ansible ensures that infrastructure and configuration management are handled seamlessly.